irrelevation/Notes/gitbook/tools-and-frameworks/react.md

 ## Context

-Use context to share data that can be considered "global" for a tree of React components (eg. theme, authenticated user, language, cache)
+Use context to share data that can be considered "global" for a tree of React components (eg. theme, authenticated user, language, cache).
+Create a provider component and a custom hook to use the provided data.

 ## Reducers